-Identify whether the information exists, where it is located, how much there is likely to be,
+Identify whether the information exists, where it is located, how much there is likely to be, and how long it will take you to get/assess it

-- Does the require you to create new information?
-The OIA does not require you to create new information (section18(g)). - Are there any difficulties accessing the information? - Is there likely to be a large quantity of information found, or are you going to have to search through a large quantity of information to find the information that the requester wants?
+- Does the request require you to create new information?
+The OIA does not require you to create new information (section 18(g)). - Are there any difficulties accessing the information? - Is there likely to be a large quantity of information found, or are you going to have to search through a large quantity of information to find the information that the requester wants?